North Dakota: Climate

-On February 21, 1918, Granville, North Dakota experienced a record-breaking 83 °F temperature increase over a 12-hour period, from a low of -33 °F to a high of 50 °F.
+On February 21, 1918, Granville, North Dakota experienced a record-breaking 83 F temperature increase over a 12-hour period, from a low of -33 F to a high of 50 F.

-Another weather record set in Langdon in the winter of 1935–36, with the temperature staying below 0 °F (−17.8 °C) for 41 consecutive days, January 11 though February 20.
+Another weather record set in Langdon in the winter of 1935–36, with the temperature staying below 0 F for 41 consecutive days, January 11 though February 20.
 This is a record for any location in the contiguous United States.